SaharshPandey/Dictionary/README.md

 # Dictionary
-with the help of csv taken from Kaggle i made this,which consists of 20 lakh words.
+with the help of json data i made this,which consists of 20 lakh words.